Naoray/laravel-github-monolog/README.md

 ## Features

-😊 Automatically creates GitHub issues from log entries&#8203;
+- 😊 Automatically creates GitHub issues from log entries
-🔍 Groups similar errors into the same issue&#8203;
+- 🔍 Groups similar errors into the same issue
-💬 Adds comments to existing issues when the same error occurs again&#8203;
+- 💬 Adds comments to existing issues when the same error occurs again
-🏷️ Customizable labels for better organization&#8203;
+- 🏷️ Customizable labels for better organization

 ## Installation